anbox-cloud/discourse-docs/exp/containers.md

-Containers are the centre piece of the Anbox Cloud stack.
-Every time you launch an application or an image, Anbox Cloud creates a container for it.
-Every container provides a full Android system.
+Instances are the centre piece of the Anbox Cloud stack.
+Every time you launch an application or an image, Anbox Cloud creates an instance for it.
+Every instance provides a full Android system.

-All containers in Anbox Cloud are ephemeral, which means that as soon as a container is stopped, all of its data is deleted.
+All instances in Anbox Cloud are ephemeral, which means that as soon as an instance is stopped, all of its data is deleted.
 Anbox Cloud **DOES NOT** back up any data from the Android or the outer Ubuntu container.
 Backup and restore of data must be implemented separately through [addons](https://discourse.ubuntu.com/t/addons/25293).
 See [Example: Back up data](https://discourse.ubuntu.com/t/example-back-up-data/25289) for information on how to do this.

 <a name="regular-vs-base"></a>
-## Regular containers vs. base containers
+## Regular instances vs. base instances

-Anbox Cloud differentiates between two types of containers: regular containers and base containers.
-The container type is visible in the output of the `amc ls` command.
+Anbox Cloud differentiates between two types of instances: regular and base.
+The instance type is visible in the output of the `amc ls` command.

-Regular containers are containers that are launched from either an application or an image.
+Regular instances are containers or virtual machines that are launched from either an application or an image.
 They exist until they are deleted.

-Base containers are temporary containers that are used when [bootstrapping an application](https://discourse.ubuntu.com/t/managing-applications/17760#bootstrap).
+Base instances are temporary containers or virtual machines that are used when [bootstrapping an application](https://discourse.ubuntu.com/t/managing-applications/17760#bootstrap).
 They are automatically deleted when the application bootstrap is completed.

-When we refer to containers in this documentation without specifying the container type, we mean regular containers.
+When we refer to instances in this documentation without specifying the instance type, we mean regular instances.

 <a name="application-vs-raw"></a>
-## Application containers vs. raw containers
+## Application instances vs. raw instances

-Containers are based on either [applications](https://discourse.ubuntu.com/t/managing-applications/17760) or [images](https://discourse.ubuntu.com/t/provided-images/24185).
-That means that if you launch an application or an image, Anbox Management Service (AMS) automatically creates a container for it.
+Instances are based on either [applications](https://discourse.ubuntu.com/t/managing-applications/17760) or [images](https://discourse.ubuntu.com/t/provided-images/24185).
+So if you launch an application or an image, Anbox Management Service (AMS) automatically creates an instance for it.

-Application containers are containers created when launching an application and run the full Android system.
+Application instances are containers or virtual machines created when launching an application and run the full Android system.
 If the application is based on an Android app (an APK package), this app is launched after the system boots and monitored by the [watchdog](https://discourse.ubuntu.com/t/application-manifest/24197#watchdog).
 With the default configuration, you will see only the app and not the Android launcher.

-Raw containers are containers created when launching an image.
+Raw instances are containers or virtual machines created when launching an image.
 They run the full Android system, without any additional apps installed.

-## Container life cycle
+## Life cycle of an Anbox Cloud instance

-### Creating a container
+### Creating an instance

-When you [create a container](https://discourse.ubuntu.com/t/launch-a-container/24327) by either launching or initialising an application or an image, AMS schedules the container on a LXD node.
-The container then executes the following steps in order:
+When you [create an instance](https://discourse.ubuntu.com/t/launch-a-container/24327) by either launching or initialising an application or an image, AMS schedules the instance on a LXD node.
+The instance then executes the following steps in order:

 1. Configure the network interface and gateway.
-1. (Only for raw containers) Install addons that are specified with `--addons`.
+1. (Only for raw instances) Install addons that are specified with `--addons`.
 1. Expose services that are specified with `--service` or through the application manifest.
 1. Execute the `pre-start` hook provided by the installed addons.
 1. Launch the Android container.